FBIagent42/KNN_Blog_Website/index.md

 # Hello!
 I'm Corbin Christiansen 👋

 Welcome to my data science portfolio!
 This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+It includes projects, code samples, and insights I've gained along the way.
+This portfolio is a work in progress and I will be updating it regularly as I learn new skills and complete new projects.
+As I continue my studies, I will continue to add more of my finding and insights from different projects I undertake in the statistics and data science field.
+You can expect to see projects involving data cleaning, visualization, statistical analysis, and machine learning.

 ## 🎓 About This Portfolio